joncox123/GhostBusterPlus/README.md

 If Microsoft Edge, Windows Defender or other AV program gives you trouble, it’s probably because it’s a new app and it is not signed (requires paying $$$ to Microsoft).
 You are free to inspect the source code and compile the project in Visual Studio 2022 yourself.
 That said, I'm not a professional Windows developer, so I make no guarantees, provide no warranties or any other promises of performance or fitness.

+## Latest Version of EInkPlus
+For some reason, Lenovo is not keeping the drivers & support website up-to-date with the latest version of EInkPlus.
+This may be because it is supposed to automatically update itself via an OTA update.
+However, this often does not happen correctly, and the latest version is required for compatibility with Windows 11 24H2.
+As mentioned, the latest version also adds the shortcut key feature (e.g. F4), which is required for GhostBusterPlus >=0.2 to function.

+Fortunately, the latest version, LenovoEinkPlus_OTA2_PRC_1.0.124.3, of EInkPlus can be found either [here](https://drive.google.com/file/d/117gDwTUzBHfVHCzwmdNqCLCmyMuzL4Ps/view?usp=sharing) or [here](https://forums.lenovo.com/t5/ThinkBook-Plus-Laptops/EInk-Plus-Driver-Reader-Note-Apps-for-ThinkBook-Plus-Gen-4-Win11-24H2-Compatible/m-p/5377868).

 ## License
 Copyright (c) 2025 by the author, joncox123.
 All rights reserved.